11 Low-Growing Perennials

 Eastern Pasque Flower

-This elegant perennial flower is native to the prairies and meadows of North America.
-Its bright purple blooms resembling fuzzy pompoms are a sight to behold in early spring.
+The Eastern Pasque flower is native to the prairies and meadows of North America and is hearty all the way from USDA zone 3-8.
+Its bright purple blooms resembling fuzzy pompoms are a welcome sight to early spring.

 Scientific Name:Pulsatilla Patens